 Medley Interlisp is the environment developed for the Xerox Lisp machines (called D-machines, names Dorado, Dolphin, Dandelion, Daybreak).
 The project was spun out to a company called Envos, which then turned into Venue.

-It was once a commercial software development environment aimed at the 1980s AI market, and it contained many influential ideas.
 For example, D-EDIT and S-EDIT are the canonical ancestral structure editors.
 Masterscope and the "file package" included system-management tools that combined features of version control and build systems, with comprehensive cross referencing support.

 Medley was the latest release of the Xerox Lisp environment, before the whole environment was renamed Medley.
 It was originally written in Interlisp (a dialect separate from the MACLISP/Common Lisp tradition, with its own ancestry), but later, Common Lisp also became part of the environment.
-Medley includes WYSIWYG text editor (TEdit), email organizer (Lafite), performance tools (Spy) and many other libraries and user contributed code (from the 1980s).
+Medley includes a WYSIWYG text editor (TEdit), email organizer (Lafite), performance tools (Spy) and many other libraries and user contributed code (from the 1980s).

 The 1992 ACM Software System Award, to Daniel G. Bobrow, Richard R. Burton, L. Peter Deutsch, Ronald M. Kaplan, Larry Masinter, Warren Teitelman